Shubham-192000/js-cac-basics-/README.md

+**SARCASM DETECTION**

-This project aims to develop a sarcasm detection model using deep learning techniques implemented with TensorFlow and Keras.
+-This project aims to develop a sarcasm detection model using deep learning techniques implemented with TensorFlow and Keras.
 The model is designed to classify text as sarcastic or non-sarcastic by leveraging advanced natural language processing (NLP) algorithms.

 KEY FEATURES
 1. PREDICTION WITH ACCURACY GREATER THAN 95%